 There is no research evidence that donating blood or plasma affects your ability to fight infection later.
 While white blood cells needed to fight infection slightly decrease after donation, abundant cells remain in the event of an infection.
 Furthermore, donated cells are regenerated post-donation.

 There is no known risk of contracting COVID-19 from blood transfusions.
 Respiratory viruses are not known to be transmitted by blood transfusion, and there have been no reported or suspected cases of transfusion transmission of this virus.
 Routine blood donor screening measures that are already in place should prevent individuals with clinical respiratory infections from donating blood.
 For example, blood donors must be in good health and have a normal temperature on the day of donation.

 Please consider volunteering to help ensure a healthy, safe and clean environment for our donors.
-Visit www.sandiegobloodbank.org/volunteers.
-You can also make a financial gift to support emergency preparedness such as freezer technology and critical supplies.
-Visit sandiegobloodbank.org/give.
+Sign up at sandiegobloodbank.org/volunteers.
+You can also make a financial gift to support emergency preparedness and critical supplies at sandiegobloodbank.org/give.